 No, there is no need for an AWS account to run Amazon Linux 2 on-premises.

 Q. What are the minimum systems requirement for running Amazon Linux 2?

-Extras is a new mechanism introduced in Amazon Linux 2 to enable the consumption of the newest versions of application software in a fully supported manner on a stable Amazon Linux 2 base.
-Extras help alleviate the compromise between stability of the OS and freshness of available software.
-For example, now you can install newer versions of Python being rest assured that the underlying operating system is stable.
-Examples of Extras include Python 3.6, Ansible 2.4.2, memcached 1.5, nginx 1.12, Postgresql 9.6, MariaDB 10.2, Go 1.9, Redis 4.0, R 3.4, Rust 1.22.1.
+Extras is a mechanism in Amazon Linux 2 to enable the consumption of new versions of application software on a stable operating system that is supported until June 30, 2024.
+Extras help alleviate the compromise between the stability of the OS and freshness of available software.
+For example, now you can install newer versions of MariaDB on a stable operating system supported for five years.
+Examples of extras include Ansible 2.4.2, memcached 1.5, nginx 1.12, Postgresql 9.6, MariaDB 10.2, Go 1.9, Redis 4.0, R 3.4, Rust 1.22.1.

-Extras introduces the notion of topics to select software bundles.
+Extras provide topics to select software bundles.
 Each topic contains all the dependencies required for the software to install and function on Amazon Linux 2.
-For example, Rust is an Extras topic in the curated list provide by Amazon.
+For example, Rust is an extras topic in the curated list provided by Amazon.
 It provides the toolchain and runtimes for Rust, the systems programming language.
 This topic includes the cmake build system for Rust, cargo - the rust package manager, and the LLVM based compiler toolchain for Rust.
-The packages associated with each topic are consumed via the well-known yum installation process.
+The packages associated with each topic are consumed with the well-known yum installation process.

-Available packages can be listed with the amazon-linux-extras command.
-Packages can be installed with the “sudo amazon-linux-extras install <package>” command.
+Available packages can be listed with the amazon-linux-extras command in the Amazon Linux 2 shell.
+Packages from extras can be installed with the “sudo amazon-linux-extras install ” command.